How To Stimulate Nipple For Lactation | Natural Milk Boost

 Start gently to avoid discomfort or pain.

-Use warm hands to enhance blood flow.
+Use warm hands to enhance comfort before stimulation.

 Apply rhythmic pressure to mimic baby’s suckling.